Shelby District Court Plan

 A. The appointing authority will identify which of the appointment lists, discussed in the Section III (attorney qualifications), is most appropriate based on the accusations against the defendant and will appoint the attorney whose name is first on the list, unless the court makes a finding of good cause on the record for appointing an attorney out of order.
 Good cause may include:

 i.
 The defendant requesting counsel does not understand English, in which case the judge will appoint the lawyer whose name appears next in order and speaks the clients’ native language, if one is available;

 ii.
 The defendant has an attorney already appointed on a prior pending or concluded matter.
 The same attorney will be appointed to the new matter, unless the attorney is not on the list for the type of offense involved in the current case;

 iii.
-The Court may appoint counsel who is present in the court room at the time the indigent defendant’s request for counsel is granted; or
+The Court may appoint counsel who is present either in person or via zoom, at the time the indigent defendant’s request for counsel is granted; or

 iv.
 Other good cause exists for varying from the list.

 B. Once appointed, an attorney’s name will be moved to the bottom of the appointment list.
 An attorney who is not appointed in the order in which the attorney’s name appears on the list shall remain next in order on the list.